-The Company has a Risk Management Policy to facilitate a consistent approach to risk management and the reporting of risk across the Group.
+The Company's Risk Management Policy is intended to facilitate a consistent approach to risk management and the reporting of risk across the Group.
 The Risk Management Policy is part of the Group's Risk Management Framework which outlines the Group's risk management processes, the roles and responsibilities of key stakeholders, documentation and reporting requirements.